 Information for EEA and Swiss students

 Following the referendum on 23 June 2016, the UK has formally signalled its intent to withdraw from the European Union by the triggering of Article 50 of the Lisbon Treaty.
-It is important to note that there are no immediate changes to the status of EEA nationals living in the UK or those planning to come to the UK.
+This is commonly known as "Brexit”.

 Below, we aim to address some of the questions you might have, and provide information on how to secure documentation confirming your right to reside in the UK.

 At the time of writing, any changes to EU citizens’ rights are subject to the approval of a withdrawal agreement.
 Negotiations between the EU and the UK are now complete, but the agreement has yet to be approved by the UK government.

 Therefore, this information is to highlight the current position and includes our best advice based on the current situation.